Frolic-chat/frolic-chat.github.io/wiki/features/high-quality-portraits.md

 This feature continues to be under development.
 Please provide feedback to the issue tracker if you experience any unusual behavior.

 # High Quality Portraits
 A feature called "high quality portraits" has existed in Frolic without much documentation.
 This features allows you substitute your avatar with a higher resolution image from an external hosting service.
-This is useful because F-List avatars can only be 100x100 pixels, which does not meet today's standards.
+This is useful because F-List avatars can only be 100x100 pixels, which look blurry and stretched on today's large screens.

 ## Modern
 Starting in Frolic 0.7.8, a modern revision of this feature blossomed into being.
 The modern way of using a high quality portrait is to hide a text block in your profile that contains your image link.
-The text will be completely hidden, but Frolic will still be able to read it and render it.
+The text will be completely hidden from view, but Frolic will still be able to read it.

 To make it easy, there's a tab in the settings that will take your link and give you some ready-to-use text you can paste into your profile.